Cheerleader Ordered To Cheer Her Rapist, and Other Stories

 About BroadBlogsI have a Ph.D. from UCLA in sociology (emphasis: gender, social psych).
 I currently teach sociology and women's studies at Foothill College in Los Altos Hills, CA. I have also lectured at San Jose State.
 And I have blogged for Feminispire, Ms. Magazine, The Good Men Project and Daily Kos.
 Also been picked up by The Alternet.

-Posted on October 11, 2010, in feminism, gender, men, sex, sexism, violence against women, women and tagged cheerleader cheer rapist, culture, feminism, gender, growing, human rights, Kenneth Kratz, Larry Rivers archives, men, NYU, rape and sexual assault, sex, sexism, sexual assault, text message, violence against women, women.
+Posted on October 11, 2010, in feminism, gender, men, sex and sexuality, sexism, violence against women, women and tagged cheerleader cheer rapist, culture, feminism, gender, growing, human rights, Kenneth Kratz, Larry Rivers archives, men, NYU, rape and sexual assault, sex and sexuality, sexism, sexual assault, text message, violence against women, women.
 Bookmark the permalink.
 5 Comments.